thomasboyt/pearl/packages/pearl/README.md

 ```
 npm install
-npm build-examples
+npm run run-examples
 ```

-and open `example/simple/index.html` in your browser.
+and open `localhost:8080` in your browser.

 ## Usage